vinitapenmatsa/Triangle-Challenge/README.md

 # Triangle Challenge
-Take home challenge to determine the type of triangle.
+Take at home challenge to determine the type of a triangle.
 (EQUILATERAL / ISOSCELES / SCALENE )

 [Instructions](#instructions)<br>
 [Implementation Details](#implementation-details)<br>